JLP603-MGD/Scorched_Path/README.md

 ## COMMON CRASH/ERROR SOLUTION
 ___
-If you encounter a problem with running this Mod please make sure you have placed the Mod properly first you should have this as your file path to the Mod:<br>
+If you encounter a problem with running this Mod please make sure you have placed the Mod properly<br>
+You should have this as your file path to the Mod:<br>
 <b>\game\Mods\Scortched_Path</b>

 ## FEEDBACK